genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/07_modules/01_inside-a-data-server copy.md

 ---
-title: 'SERVER COMMANDS'
+title: 'Inside a Data Server'
-sidebar_label: 'SERVER COMMANDS'
+sidebar_label: 'Inside a Data Server'
-id: server-commands
+id: inside-a-data-server
 ---

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.